The best ways to dry out your wet running shoes and walking boots

 Cleaning synthetic footwear

-Use a similar cleaning procedure as leather footwear, although it is possible to use specialist products as the rubber and man-made fabrics will stand up to the cleaning solvents.
-You will find assorted solutions available to buy to remove marks and stains from your synthetic footwear.
+Use a similar cleaning procedure to leather footwear, although specialist products are also possible.
+The rubber and man-made fabrics will stand up to the cleaning solvents.
+Assorted solutions are available to remove marks and stains from synthetic footwear.

 Common methods for drying out walking boots